Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Methodology

-for $\Delta \tau$ small enough and the $cor_s$ having the same meaning as in Eq.~\eqref{eq:finalW2gradApprox} but are computed on the $\tilde{H}_s$ instead of the $H_s$. \end{proposition} Estimating these gradients has a very similar algorithmic cost as the estimation step of Proposition~\ref{prop:gradW2obs}.
+where the $cor_s$ have the same meaning as in Eq.~\eqref{eq:finalW2gradApprox} but are computed on the $\tilde{H}_s$ instead of the $H_s$.
+Computing this equation has a very similar algorithmic cost as the estimation step of Eq.~\eqref{eq:finalW2gradApprox}.
 The Wasserstein-2 regularization is therefore computationally reasonable on the squared error.
 Remark that other extensions of our method are possible.
 In particular, we extend our method in Section~\ref{sec:ExtensionsQuickW2inBatch} to the Wasserstein-1 penalty measure and the Logistic regression case.